The Best Herbal Immune Stimulants

 These days, she channels her botanical obsession with her writing and photography in her online programs and here on her personal blog, Castanea.
 She's writing her first book: Cultivating Medicinal Herbs: Grow, Harvest, and Prepare Handcrafted Remedies from Your Home Garden.
 Juliet and her houseplants share a home with her family and herb books in Asheville, North Carolina.

-MEGHAN GEMMA is one of the Chestnut School’s primary instructors through her written lessons, and is the principle pollinator of the Chestnut School’s social media community – sharing herbal and wild foods wisdom from the flowery heart of the school to an ever-wider field of herbalists, gardeners, healers, and plant lovers.
+MEGHAN GEMMA is one of the Chestnut School’s primary instructors through her written lessons, and is the principal pollinator of the Chestnut School’s social media community – sharing herbal and wild foods wisdom from the flowery heart of the school to an ever-wider field of herbalists, gardeners, healers, and plant lovers.

 She has been in a steady relationship with the Chestnut School since 2010—as an intern and manager at the Chestnut Herb Nursery; as a plant-smitten student “back in the day” when the school’s programs were taught in the field; and later as a part the school’s woman-powered professional team.
 Meghan lives in the Ivy Creek watershed, just north of Asheville, NC.